jaydeesimon/funkmaster-flux/README.md

-# Description
+# Funkmaster Flux

 A central server that I plan to use to coordinate my network of Flux Lightbulbs.
 But mostly, an excuse to learn more about core.async and Stuart Sierra's component library.
+The project was created from the [Duct](https://github.com/weavejester/duct) Leiningen template.
+Big thanks to [@weavejester.](https://github.com/weavejester)

 ## Developing